Browned butter icing is the ultimate topping for these soft and fluffy homemade cinnamon rolls.

 For the cinnamon rolls

-- First, scald the milk by pouring it into a medium saucepan and heating the milk over medium-high heat until it begins to boil.
-Remove from heat and then add the butter, sugar, and salt; stir until butter is completely melted and sugar is dissolved.
+- Scald milk.
+Pour the milk into a medium saucepan and heat it over medium-high heat until it begins to boil.
+Remove from heat and then add the butter, 1/4 cup sugar, and salt; stir until butter is completely melted and sugar is dissolved.
 Set aside.

-- In a small bowl, stir together the yeast, 1 teaspoon sugar, and lukewarm water until the yeast is dissolved.
+- Prep yeast.
+In a small bowl, stir together the yeast, 1 teaspoon sugar, and lukewarm water until the yeast is dissolved.
 Set aside.

 For the icing